rsm-gh/akbl/README.md

     * gksu will be removed as dependence

-# What are the main changes if we compare this version to the stable one?
+# What are the main changes if we compare this version to the stable branch?

 + The code was simplified and organized, even some good PEP8 rules went added.
 + The debug/warning/error system was improved.
 + The GUI doesn't use anymore the root account.

-Why these changes are so important?
-Even if I was the only developper I consider the software as a community project and everyone should be able of understanding it so it can be enhanced.
+This changes are so important because `alienware-kbl` is as a community project and everyone should be able of understanding it so it can be enhanced.
-Also having a clear and non-redundant code enhances the performances  and makes it a much better software.
+Also having a clear and non-redundant code enhances the performances and makes it a much better software!

 # What is missing to implement?